Behavior change (individual): Clinical and psychological impacts

 While some behavioral changes can be beneficial, others can cause serious harm to the individual experiencing them.
 Sometimes, a change can be due to something as small as an environmental cue, whereas other cases may take a more multifaceted approach.
 In those cases, there are several treatment options available.
 Behavior modification is one method used to correct harmful behaviors.
 This method is centered around the concept of using rewards and punishments in order to condition the patient out of the behavior.
-By focusing on any specific issues the patient may have, this type of therapy allows for a wide range of applications.
-With applications that range from job performance to success in marriage, a lot of varied research has been done within this topic.
 Cognitive behavioral therapy can be used in the effort to change the behavior of an individual.
 This type of therapy focuses in on challenging and changing maladaptive behaviors by utilizing emotional self-regulation, while also developing beneficial coping mechanisms.
-It requires the willing participation of the individual being counseled to be effective.
-Training of counselors and their interventions can increase the likelihood of behavioral changes in those they counsel.

 Similarly, medication can cause changes in people’s behavior.
 In some instances, the reaction to a medication is an expected effect.
 For example, someone who is taking an opiate for pain should expect to feel sleepy and relaxed.
 In other instances, a behavior change may indicate that the dosage of medication is at a toxic level, or is an indication of hypersensitivity to the medication.
 For example, someone taking a stimulant medication should not experience depression.
 While this can be a very serious consequence, it is a concern that needs to be balanced with the effective dose of that medication.
 Geriatric patients are more susceptible to these effects.
 As a related note, various illicit drugs can also impact behavior change, without the benefit of having a medical professional to monitor the user.
 Drugs such as cannabis, opiates, stimulants, hallucinogens and barbiturates can have a very serious impact on one's behavior, with both acute and chronic usage leading to change.